kevinski119/KevinLang-v1/README.md

 ```
 A = A
 A[5[1,3,5]:"x","y","z"]
-â†’ x A y A z
+ x A y A z
 ```

 ---